Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/clickhouse-configs.md

 id: "clickhouse-configs"
 ---

-## Configs for some of the existing models
+## Configurations for some of the existing models

 ### View materialization